Slavery in medieval Europe: Islamic Iberia

-Slavery in Christian Iberia
+Christian Iberia

 Contrary to suppositions of historians such as Marc Bloch, slavery thrived as an institution in medieval Christian Iberia.
 Slavery existed in the region under the Romans, and continued to do so under the Visigoths.
 From the fifth to the early 8th century, large portions of the Iberian Peninsula were ruled by Christian Visigothic Kingdoms, whose rulers worked to codify human bondage.
 In the 7th century, King Chindasuinth issued the Visigothic Code (Liber Iudiciorum), to which subsequent Visigothic kings added new legislation.
 Although the Visigothic Kingdom collapsed in the early 8th century, portions of the Visigothic Code were still observed in parts of Spain in the following centuries.
 The Code, with its pronounced and frequent attention to the legal status of slaves, reveals the continuation of slavery as an institution in post-Roman Spain.

 The Code regulated the social conditions, behavior, and punishments of slaves in early medieval Spain.
 The marriage of slaves and free or freed people was prohibited.
-Book III, title II, iii ("Where a Freeborn Woman Marries the Slave of Another or a Freeborn Man the Female Slave of Another") stipulates that if a free woman marries another person’s slave, the couple is to be separated and given 100 lashes.
-Furthermore, if the woman refuses to leave the slave, then she becomes the property of the slave’s master.
-Likewise, any children born to the couple would follow the father’s condition and be slaves.
+Book III, title II, iii ("Where a Freeborn Woman Marries the Slave of Another or a Freeborn Man the Female Slave of Another") stipulates that if a free woman marries another person's slave, the couple is to be separated and given 100 lashes.
+Furthermore, if the woman refuses to leave the slave, then she becomes the property of the slave's master.
+Likewise, any children born to the couple would follow the father's condition and be slaves.

 Unlike Roman law, in which only slaves were liable to corporal punishment, under Visigothic law, people of any social status were subject to corporal punishment.
 However, the physical punishment, typically beatings, administered to slaves was consistently harsher than that administered to freed or free people.
 Slaves could also be compelled to give testimony under torture.
 For example, slaves could be tortured to reveal the adultery of their masters, and it was illegal to free a slave for fear of what he or she might reveal under torture.
 Slaves' greater liability to physical punishment and judicial torture suggests their inferior social status in the eyes of Visigothic lawmakers.